The Free Fall

 Desperate attempts for the final foothold leave me feeling embarrassed and not like myself.
 The air around me closes in—wet, heavy and choking.
 I close my eyes like a coward, afraid to see what I know is coming—what is already here.

 I pray.
 And I pray.
 And I pray.

 Maybe the fear of leaving a place of comfort and safety has a stronger power over me than I am willing to admit.
 But I finally let go.
 I stop grasping at everything and let it all slide through my open fingers.

 I tumble into the free fall headfirst.

 I don't know what awaits me at the end of this.
-I don't know if there's a bottom.
-I don't know if there's a soft surface waiting to catch me or if the hard ground is rushing up to meet me faster than I can anticipate, but right now I'm soaring and it's damn sure a beautiful ride.
+I don't know if there's a soft surface waiting to catch me or if the hard ground is rushing up to meet me faster than I can anticipate, but right now I'm enjoying the beautiful ride.